tiprankstipranks

 Declining Revenue

-Rising raw material costs can erode profit margins, requiring the company to manage costs effectively to maintain profitability.
+Rising raw material costs can erode margins and profitability, making it crucial for Smithfield to manage costs effectively to sustain long-term financial health.

 Smithfield Foods (SFD) vs. SPDR S&P 500 ETF (SPY)